francos91/cold-chain-api/README.md

 ```
 ## Key Features
 - **Predictive Risk Intelligence**: Employs a Random Forest classifier (trained on historical route data) to predict temperature excursion risks in real-time.
 The model identifies high-risk corridors and provides per-shipment risk probabilities, enabling proactive intervention before breaches occur.
+- The dashboard includes a sortable, drill-down list of all predicted high-risk shipments, allowing logistics managers to immediately identify and investigate specific at-risk cargo.
 - **Live Machine Learning Integration**: The trained model and encoder are serialized using `joblib` and deployed directly within the Streamlit dashboard, delivering on-demand risk predictions for filtered datasets.
 - **Interactive Filtering & Analytics**: Real-time dashboard filtering by shipment status, with dynamic updates to both historical metrics and AI-powered risk predictions.
 - **Scalable Data Pipeline**: Secure data ingestion via a FastAPI backend (deployed on Render), with Supabase (PostgreSQL) as the cloud data store.